Achievable logoAchievable logo

 • Greater psychological readiness

-Warm-ups are classified into temperature-related and non-temperature-related effects.
-Both contribute to improved performance when active warm-up techniques are used.
+Warm-up benefits are often grouped into temperature-related and non-temperature-related effects.
+Both can contribute to better performance, especially when you use active warm-up techniques.

 Components of a warm-up